Factorization homology I: higher categories: Tangential structures

-In the previous section we introduced a variety of structures on one stratified space at a time.
-We are interested in constructible families of such structured stratified spaces.
-In this section we introduce a general notion of \emph{tangential structures} among stratified spaces so as to accommodate several expected functorialities.
+In section~\S\ref{sec.framings} we introduced a variety of tangential structures on one stratified space at a time.
+In this section we introduce the notion of \emph{fiberwise} framings on a constructible bundle $X\to K$.
+Like the case that $K=\ast$, these are functors from the exit-path $\infty$-category of $X$.

-We concern ourselves with placing structures fiberwise on constructible families of stratified spaces.
-Toward phrasing what such data is, we first consider how to phrase such for a single stratified space.
-Along the lines of the main results of~\cite{aft1}, such a structure can be taken to be a functor from its exit-path $\infty$-category.
-And so, given a constructible bundle $X\to K$, we will take a fiberwise structure on $X$ to be a functor from its exit-path $\infty$-category which is constant in the $K$-direction.
-This is precisely what the $\infty$-category $\Exit$ over $\Bun$ accommodates, as the next definition articulates.

-Recall Definition~\ref{def.Exit-classes} of a closed morphism in $\Exit$. \begin{definition} A \emph{tangential structure} is an $\infty$-category $\tau$ equipped with a functor $\tau \to \Exit$ that satisfies the following condition. \begin{itemize} \item[~] Let $[1]\xra{f} \Exit$ classify a closed morphism.
-Then each solid diagram among $\infty$-categories